Halalend/protocol-analysis/Readme.md

 Halalend's operational dynamics are defined by key parameters, including collateral ratios, liquidation thresholds, and loan terms, ensuring a balanced and secure lending environment.

-## 🤝 Contributing

-Contributions are welcome!
-Whether you're fixing bugs, adding features, or improving documentation, your help is appreciated.
-[Contribute to Halalend](CONTRIBUTING.md)

 ## 🔗 Links